sieleemmanuel/Countries/README.md

 # Countries
 Hng9 Stage3 task.
-A responsive app consuming Country API to display list of countries with their details.
+A responsive app consuming [Countries API](https://restcountries.com/v3/all) to display list of countries with their details.

 # Features
 The application: